 Thanks to Jacques Villeglé and Valérie Villeglé, for the precious 1945 pictures taken at Rennes School of Fine Arts.

-Thanks to the anonymous typist from the Women’s Recycling Center, photographed by Janine Niepce in 1965 and featured on the poster.
+Thanks to the anonymous typist from the Women’s Recycling Center, photographed by Janine Niepce in 1965, and who gives Ange Degheest a face.

 — Monique Wittig, Les Guérillères, 1969